Meandering the world, one whisky at a time

 RATING: EXCELLENT

 It is a bold bourbon that satisfies.
+Delicious and creamy with a wonderful mouthfeel.
 We could not resist a second glass.
 This Wild Turkey Rare Breed bourbon whiskey is sure to become one of my favourite bourbons.
 I can’t wait to try more from this American distillery.

 Also Read: Four Roses Single Barrel bourbon